liuxiaodong008008/MatrixLib/README.md

 # Matrix

-Lightweight header-only matrix library (C++) from numerical optimization and machine learning.
+Lightweight header-only matrix library (C++) for numerical optimization and machine learning.
 Ease of using is the emphasis of this library.
 Supported features are as following:
 * lightweight
 * depency-free